-If you were injured in a car accident that was not your fault, you may have the right to demand compensation.
+If you were injured in a car accident that was not your fault, you may have the right to demand compensation with help of an attorney.
 This can include payments for medical bills, lost earnings, and pain and suffering.

 A Virginia Beach car accident lawyer can help you file an insurance claim for compensation and protect you from unfair settlement offers as well as other auto insurance company tricks.
-Skilled personal injury lawyers have the knowledge to build a powerful claim for the damages you deserve.
+Our skilled personal injury attorneys have the knowledge to build a powerful claim for the damages you deserve following your car accident.